jail-templates/mariadb-10.6/README.md

 bastille template $JAIL jail-templates/mariadb-10.6
 ```

+## Connecting to databases
+Do note that by default there is no localhost inside non-VNET jails.
+When creating a MySQL user that can only be accessed from the localhost (e.g. `CREATE USER 'wordpress'@'localhost'`), use the $JAIL IP address instead (i.e. `CREATE USER 'wordpress'@'1.2.3.4'`).

 ## Support
 Templates will be maintained until their respective software version is end-of-life.
 Repositories will then be archived and removed from any meta-templates.